UNIGIS-Salzburg/Opt_AppDev-R/README.md

 ### Overview
 This branch focuses on the major revision of the course, emphasizing the integration of spatial concepts and tools in R. The objective is to provide a more comprehensive exploration of spatial data, primarily leveraging newer spatial packages in R. This naturally increases the course's workload but ensures students are exposed to the latest tools and techniques in spatial data analysis.

-Neat, consice information in: [Geocomputation with R](https://r.geocompx.org/)
+Neat, concise information in: [Geocomputation with R](https://r.geocompx.org/) as well as [Spatial Data Science](https://rspatial.org/index.html)

 ### Objectives
 - Enrich the course content by focusing on applied spatial concepts.